Discover how your Health Savings Account (HSA) can benefit your retirement plans. Explore contribution limits, withdrawal rules, and tax implications.

 Get access to tools to help you with retirement planning.

-Using an HSA for retirement isn’t about replacing an IRA or other employer-sponsored retirement benefits, according to Vipond.
+Using an HSA for retirement isn’t about replacing an IRA or other employer-sponsored retirement benefits.
 Instead, it’s about coordinating your savings in a way that allows you to maximize how you plan retirement with a health savings account.

 First of all, you can save money in an HSA for use after retirement.
-If you plan to work toward maxing out your HSA, you can let the money grow year over year.
-Unlike a flexible spending account (FSA), in which the money doesn’t roll over, HSA money continues to grow.
+If you plan to work toward maxing out your HSA, you can leave the money in where it will hopefully grow year over year.
+Unlike a flexible spending account (FSA), in which the money doesn’t roll over, HSA money will hopefully continue to grow.
 It’s not a “use it or lose it” plan.

-Because you don’t have to use up all the funds each year, you can let remaining funds grow, with the intention of using the HSA in retirement for health care expenses.
+Because you don’t have to use up all the funds each year, you can leave the remaining funds in the account, with the intention of using the HSA in retirement for health care expenses.
 Your HSA money can be used for certain premium payments (such as Medicare) and other health care costs.

 Because you can withdraw money spent on health care without penalty and without paying taxes, this can be one way to help if you’re planning to retire early and can’t start withdrawing for a traditional IRA or 401(k) until age 59 ½.

-Finally, Vipond pointed out that you can also use an HSA as a traditional IRA after you reach age 65.
-“This is more of a last resort, in a worst-case scenario,” he said.
-“You can withdraw the money for expenses not related to health care without being charged a penalty, but you’ll still be responsible for taxes.”
+Finally, after you reach age 65, you can treat HSA funds the same way you would treat those in a traditional IRA.
+The money can be withdrawn for expenses not related to health care without being charged a penalty, but you’ll still be responsible for taxes.

-No matter how you include an HSA in your retirement strategy, Vipond said it can be a good idea to invest your HSA money in some cases.
+No matter how you include an HSA in your retirement strategy, it can be a good idea to invest your HSA money in some cases.

-In fact, Vipond said that one of the best features of an HSA is its portability.
-When a company makes HSA contributions on your behalf, the money is immediately vested, and you can use it immediately for health care costs or move it into an account you have more control over.
+In fact, one of the best features of an HSA is that when a company makes HSA contributions on your behalf, the money is immediately vested.
+Then you can use it immediately for health care costs or move it into an account you have more control over.

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.